Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it means something that is gained easily can be lost just as easily.
-The phrase doesn’t directly refer to any actual process of coming or going easily but figuratively suggests that things obtained without much effort are often fleeting.
+The idiom doesn’t directly refer to any actual process of coming or going easily but figuratively suggests that things obtained without much effort are often fleeting.
 This non-literal interpretation defines it as an idiom.

 Origin: